 Suspected CANcer (SCAN) Diangostic Pathway

-A diagnostic pathway is the route that patients take from first presenting their symptoms to a clinician to receiving their diagnosis.
-People who visit their GP with vague symptoms often do not meet the criteria to be referred for tests and so can experience long delays before they are diagnosed.
+A diagnostic pathway is the route that patients take from first visiting a clinician with their symptoms to receiving their diagnosis.
+People who visit their GP with non-specific symptoms (for example fatigue, weight loss, unexplained pain) often do not meet the criteria to be referred for tests and so can experience long delays before they are diagnosed.
 This is not only frustrating for the patient but means that if they do have cancer or another serious disease, it could have progressed and become more difficult to treat by the time they are diagnosed.
-Faster and earlier diagnosis also means that patients’ experience of being diagnosed may be improved.

-Currently, fewer people survive cancer in England than in other similar European countries.
-Researchers have estimated that 5,000 deaths from breast, colorectal and lung cancer could be prevented each year if these cancers were diagnosed earlier.
-To try to achieve this, Cancer Research UK (CRUK) set up a programme of research in partnership with other charities, UK universities, and hospitals called the ACE project.
-The first stage of research in the ACE project was to identify what the barriers were to diagnosing cancer more quickly.
-This research found that people with vague symptoms like pain, fatigue, and weight loss often had many, sometimes inappropriate, tests and could experience long delays before they were given a diagnosis.
-The second stage of the ACE project is to design and test new diagnostic pathways to speed up diagnosis for people with these vague symptoms.
-The Oxford SCAN Pathway is one of the pathways being tested to try to achieve this.
+We also know that England has worse cancer survival rates than other similar European countries and it is estimated that 5,000 deaths from breast, colorectal and lung cancer could be prevented each year if these cancers were diagnosed earlier.
+To try to improve England’s early diagnosis rates Cancer Research UK (CRUK) set up the ACE project, a programme of research in partnership with other charities, UK universities, and hospitals.
+The ACE project aimed to identify the barriers to diagnosing cancer more quickly and then to design and test new diagnostic pathways to speed up diagnosis for people with non-specific symptoms.
+The Oxford SCAN Pathway is one of the diagnostic pathways being tested.